zappa/Zappa/README.md

               "maxAge": 0 // The maximum amount of time, in seconds, that web browsers can cache results of a preflight request. default 0.
             }
         },
+        "gateway_responses": { // Customize gateway responses for your REST API (v1 only).
+            "DEFAULT_4XX": {
+                "statusCode": "400",
+                "responseParameters": {
+                    "gatewayresponse.header.Access-Control-Allow-Origin": "'*'"
+                },
+                "responseTemplates": {
+                    "application/json": "{\"message\": \"A custom 4XX response from Zappa!\"}" }
+            },
+            "UNAUTHORIZED": {
+                "statusCode": "401",
+                "responseParameters": {
+                    "gatewayresponse.header.Access-Control-Allow-Origin": "'*'"
+                }
+            }
+        }, // A dictionary where keys are valid API Gateway response types and values define the custom response.
+This allows you to override the default responses that API Gateway generates for things like 4XX errors or invalid API keys.
+For a full list of customizable response types, see the [AWS Documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/supported-gateway-response-types.html).
+This feature is only available for REST APIs (`apigateway_version: "v1"`).
+[2]
         // NOTE: Function URLs do NOT include stage names in their paths.
 Unlike API Gateway v1/v2 which include
         // the stage name in the URL (e.g., /dev/mypath), Function URLs route directly to your app (e.g., /mypath).
         // This means SCRIPT_NAME will be empty for Function URL requests, and PATH_INFO will contain the full path.